|On the Way to Cone Ridge: Geology Station A||Geology at Cone Crater|

-[Station B is planned at CU.1/77.1 ( 0.6 Mb ) on the southern rim of a 20-meter crater, about 230 meters east of the planned Station A. Because they aren't where they think they are and because they are overestimating their rate of progress by as much as a factor of two, they will actually make their next stop about 70 meters south of the planned Station A site.
+[The planned location of Station B is CU.1/77.1 ( 0.6 Mb ) at a 20-meter crater, about 240 meters east of the planned Station A location (CU.4/72.3).
+Because they aren't where they think they are and because they are overestimating their rate of progress by as much as a factor of two, they will actually make their next stop about 75 meters south of the planned Station A site.
 East of the actual Station A, they drop down into another valley and then up the far side.
-This modest climb may be the "hill" to which Al is referring and is the 100-meter wide dark swath which extends from the planned site ( 0.6 Mb ) of Station G to the planned site of A.]132:26:17 Haise: Okay.
+This modest climb may be the "hill" to which Al is referring and is the 100-meter wide dark swath which extends from the planned site ( 0.6 Mb ) of Station G to the planned site of A (CU.4/72.3).
+See, also, Thomas Schwagmeier's annotated A-to-B map based on LROC image M114064206 and showing the actual station locations.
+The crater numbering follows the post-flightUSGS map.]132:26:17 Haise: Okay.
 And we still need an EMU check from Ed.

 132:26:24 Mitchell: (Either still bagging the sample or taking his "after" photos) Okay, Fred.
 I'll give it to you in a minute.

 132:26:31 Shepard: Can you catch up with me all right?